 Telescopic Elements ("Rabbit Ears")

+It is helpful to know how strong the signal is while you are adjusting your antenna.
 All modern TVs and digital TV converter boxes have a menu option whereby the real-time, relative strength of the incoming signal can be displayed on the screen.
-If you can't seem to find it in the menu, refer to your TV's owner's manual.
+If you can't find this option, refer to your TV's owner's manual.

 How To Run A Cable In A Wall